AU-CS-499-Spring-2020/Team-Pseudo/Journal.md

 ### 4/22/2020, 6:00 PM - Implemented Save Button and Updated Line Number Spacing
 Kurtis implemented the save button which now allows users to save output to a txt file with the name of their own making.
 He also updated the input box line number spacing.

+### 4/23/2020, 9:00 PM - 10:00 PM - URCA Presentation Recording
+Met as a group to record and edit the URCA presentation video.